designstem/projects/packaging/index.md

 <span class="bullet">2</span> Weigh the rice on a scale without the carton (pour it into a bowl).
 Note the weight!

-<span class="bullet">3</span> Also, cut off the bottom of the carton and cut along one of the sides, to open it up..
+<span class="bullet">3</span> Also, cut off the bottom of the carton and cut along one of the sides to open it up.

 -

-<span class="bullet">4</span> Change the base of the carton into different regular shapes (see below) and check if the resulting boxes contain different amounts of rice at the same amount of carton wrapping.
+<span class="bullet">4</span> Change the base of the carton into different regular shapes (see below) and check if the resulting boxes contain varying amounts of rice at the same amount of carton wrapping.

 <span class="bullet">5</span> Which shape optimizes the carton's volume?